It may surprise you, but dental implants are not a new thing. They’ve been around for thousands of years.

 Then in 1931, a man named Wilson Popenoe, along with his wife, found the lower jaw of a young Mayan woman in Honduras.
 This lower mandible, which dates back to 600 A.D., had three missing incisor teeth that had been replaced by pieces of shell.
 The shell pieces had been purposefully shaped like natural teeth.

 And they noticed bone growth and calculus formations around the teeth, meaning they were not just for aesthetics, they were also functional.
-If you want to see this in-person, you can visit the Osteological Collection of the Peabody Museum of Archaeology and Ethnology at Harvard University.

 Fortunately, modern technology and medicine have made getting a dental implant much more doable.